Eka Tjipta Widjaja: Career

 In 1980, Sinar Mas changed all its cooking oil refinery machines to be able to produce palm oil.
 In the same year, Widjaja already possessed extensive oil palm fields in Sumatra, Kalimantan, Sulawesi, and Papua.
 In 1982, he acquired a 10000 hectare field in North Sumatra.

 Also in 1982, Widjaja acquired Bank Internasional Indonesia (BII) and founded PT Internas Artha Leasing Company.
 BII became the second largest private bank in Indonesia, but due to the 1997 Asian financial crisis, it failed in April 1998 with a debt of US$4.6 billion (the largest foreign debt owed by an Indonesian corporation at that time) and was nationalized in April 1999.
 Widjaja moved back into banking by acquiring PT Bank Shinta Indonesia in 2005 and later renamed it as PT Bank Sinarmas.

-In 1990, Widjaja received an honorary doctorate in economics by Pittsburg State University in Pittsburg, Kansas, United States, citing him as the "ultimate entrepreneur".
+In 1990, Widjaja received an honorary doctorate from Pittsburg State University in Pittsburg, Kansas, United States.

 By the mid-1990s, Widjaja's best-known asset was a controlling stake in Asia Pulp & Paper (APP), a Singapore-based company listed on the New York Stock Exchange and the 10th-largest paper company in the world.
 After the 1997 Asian financial crisis and a dip in the international wood pulp price in 2000, it was revealed that the company had a global US$13.9 billion debt.
 In March 2001, two months after being threatened with delisting from the NYSE, APP stopped paying its debt, considered to be the largest debt default in the world's emerging markets.
-APP has also been convicted of being involved in illegal logging in Cambodia, Yunnan Province, China, destroying ancient rainforest and the illegal felling of over 50 thousand acres (200 km²) of forest in Bukit Tigapuluh national park.
+APP has also been convicted of being involved in illegal logging in Cambodia, Yunnan Province, China, destroying ancient rainforest and the illegal felling of over 50 thousand acres (200 km2) of forest in Bukit Tigapuluh national park.

 As of 2003, Widjaja lived primarily in Singapore and had turned over day-to-day control of his businesses to his extensive family.